Call for Papers

 Length:

-• For photojournals, max 2 images, including a 500-word background analysis for the photos.
+• For photojournals, max 2 images, including a background description for the images.

-• For painting, installation art, and cartoons, one high-quality picture of the artwork, followed by a 500-word critique and analysis of the background of the work.
+• For painting, installation art, and cartoon, one high-quality picture of the artwork followed by a short description.

 References: